garden-io/garden/docs/reference/project-config.md

   exclude:

   git:
     # Choose how to perform scans of git repositories.
-The default (`subtree`) runs individual git scans on each
+Defaults to `subtree`.
+The `subtree` runs individual git scans
-    # action/module path.
-The `repo` mode scans entire repositories and then filters down to files matching the paths,
+    # on each action/module path.
+The `repo` mode scans entire repositories and then filters down to files matching
-    # includes and excludes for each action/module.
-This can be considerably more efficient for large projects with
+    # the paths, includes and excludes for each action/module.
+This can be considerably more efficient for large
-    # many actions/modules.
+    # projects with many actions/modules.
-    mode: repo
+    mode: subtree

 # A list of output values that the project should export.
 These are exported by the `garden get outputs` command, as
 # well as when referencing a project as a sub-project within another project.